madprops/gifmaker/README.md

 ## Arguments <a name="arguments"></a>

-You can use arguments like: `--delay 350 --width 500 --order normal`
+You can use arguments like: `--delay 350 --width 500 --order normal`.

 These modify how the file is going to be generated.